Position Statements

 • The properly fitted custom mouthguard should be routinely and professionally examined for fit and function.
 Frequency of routine inspection is dependent on factors such as the athlete’s age, the demand of the sport that the athlete is engaged in, and the willingness for the athlete to properly care for the appliance.
 The frequency of the inspection should be determined by the dental professional for each individual situation and athlete.

 The Academy for Sports Dentistry supports continued validated scientific research on the issues of concussion injury reduction and performance enhancement by athletes wearing properly fitted and properly worn mouthguards.
-ASD is aware of new published research suggesting that a properly fitted mouthguard with a thickness of 3.0+ mm in the posterior occlusal area might reduce the incidence of concussion injury when trauma is delivered to the athlete, but is not as yet ready to support or refute the conclusion.
+ASD is aware of existing published research suggesting that a properly fitted mouthguard with a thickness of 3.0+ mm in the posterior occlusal area may reduce the incidence of concussion injury when trauma is delivered to the athlete.

 Mouthguard Mandates

 The Academy for Sports Dentistry recommends the use of properly fitted Custom mouthguards.
-It encourages the use of a custom-fabricated mouthguard made over a dental cast and delivered under the supervision of a dentist.
-The ASD recommends that athletes wear Custom Mouthguards to participate in over forty sports.
+It encourages the use of a custom-fabricated mouthguard made over a dental model or digitized and delivered under the supervision of a dentist.
+The ASD recommends that athletes wear properly fitted Custom Mouthguards to participate in more than forty sports.
 These sports include but are not limited to both collision and contact sports.

-In an effort to properly protect all athletes oral and facial health the ASD strongly supports and encourages a mandate by the governing bodies of these sports for use of a properly fitted Custom Mouthguard in all collision and contact sports.
+To properly protect all athletes' oral and facial health, the ASD strongly supports and encourages the governing bodies of these sports to mandate the use of a properly fitted Custom Mouthguard in all collision and contact sports.

 Sports Dentistry in the Dental School Curriculum

-There is a historic link between sports and smokeless tobacco known by other names including spit tobacco, dip, snuff, and chewing tobacco.
-It is a potent source of nicotine, and known carcinogen and research has documented it as addictive and adverse to oral and general health.
+There is a historical link between sports and smokeless tobacco known by other names including spit tobacco, dip, snuff, and chewing tobacco.
+It is a potent source of nicotine, and is a known carcinogen and research has documented it as addictive and adverse to oral and general health.

-ASD supports and endorses education, organizations, programs, and marketing directed towards the prevention and cessation of the use of smokeless tobacco products as well as alternatives to cigarettes such as Vaping and Electronic Cigarettes.
+ASD supports and endorses education, organizations, programs, and marketing directed towards the prevention and cessation of the use of smokeless tobacco products as well as alternatives to cigarettes such as Vaping, Electronic Cigarettes and recreational marijuana smoking.

-ASD also encourages support of the concept that smokeless tobacco, vaping, and ENDS (Electronic Nicotine Decreasing) is not a safe alternative to cigarettes or any other form of smoking.
+ASD also encourages support of the concept that smokeless tobacco, vaping, and ENDS (Electronic Nicotine Delivery Systems) are not safe alternatives to cigarettes or any other form of smoking.

 ASD supports all efforts to curb tobacco and nicotine-related product use, especially in the youth population.
 The link between tobacco/nicotine use and adverse oral health conditions is well-founded.
 Implementing policies that reduce smoking adoption by the youth is a sound practice for improving oral and systemic health.
 We strongly support legislation in the effort to reduce tobacco/nicotine use.

 There is significant documentation that vaping is increasing among youth.
-Though there is not comprehensive research showing the deleterious long-term effects from vaping.
-The ASD believes that these findings will eventually occur.
-As a result, the ASD is strongly against the use of all tobacco or tobacco related products in youth.
-However, should legislation occur it should include provisions that allow for ENDs (Electronic Nicotine Decreasing) products to still play a role as smoking cessation aids, where they may prove to be a valuable tool for cessation in adult tobacco users.
+As a result, ASD is strongly against the use of all tobacco or tobacco-related products in youth.
+However, should legislation occur it should include provisions that allow for ENDs (Electronic Nicotine Delivery Systems) products to still play a role as smoking cessation aids, where they may prove to be a valuable tool for cessation in adult tobacco users.